List of Neapolitan monarchs: House of Trastámara

 Before Louis of Anjou, Queen Joanna II's adopted heir had been Alfonso V of Aragon.
-His father, Ferdinand I of Aragon had inherited both Aragon & Sicily from his maternal uncle Martin I of Aragon.
-Martin, in turn had claimed the throne of Sicily following the extinction of the Sicillian branch of the House of Barcelona, thereby bringing Sicily under the Aragonese crown.
+His father, Ferdinand I of Aragon had inherited both Aragon and Sicily from his maternal uncle Martin I of Aragon.
+Martin, in turn had claimed the throne of Sicily following the extinction of the Sicilian branch of the House of Barcelona, thereby bringing Sicily under the Aragonese crown.
 Alfonso refused to be disinherited and conquered Naples from René of Anjou in 1442.
-Although both Sicily & Naples were once again under the rule of the single monarch since the Sicillian Vespers, Alfonso passed the Aragonese throne (including Sicily) to his brother John, while Naples went to his illegitimate son Ferdinand.
+Although both Sicily and Naples were once again under the rule of the single monarch since the Sicilian Vespers, Alfonso passed the Aragonese throne (including Sicily) to his brother John, while Naples went to his illegitimate son Ferdinand.